 However, if you're seeking a super stylish jacket, this may not be your first choice, as the fabric might seem a little techy for some.
 It has a fitted, mobile design that is generally mountain chic with slimming stitching patterns and color schemes.

-With durable face fabrics and seemingly high-quality construction, a retail price of $220 ain't so bad.
+With durable face fabrics and seemingly high-quality construction, the retail price isn't so bad.
 Unlike other competitors, it features a higher denier rating on the forearms of the jacket, a place where a jacket might see a lot more abrasion.
 The shell is durable and didn't pill after washing; during washing, we didn't note any form of durability issues, leading us to believe that this bomber jacket is worth the money.

-If you prefer the jacket option, be sure to check out The North Face Jacket, offered at $199 retail.
+If you prefer the jacket option, be sure to check out The North Face Jacket, which sells for less.

-This Top Pick for Breathability offers a beautiful balance of warmth and breathability.
-As a mobile soft-shelled insulated jacket, it is best for active wear through the colder days of Fall, Spring, and Winter.
+This jacket offers a beautiful balance of warmth and breathability.
+As a mobile soft-shelled insulated jacket, it is best for activewear through the colder days of Fall, Spring, and Winter.
 Arm it with a base layer and shell to tackle the coldest days of winter.
 Wear it while you're backpacking through the Rocky Mountains or hanging out around a campfire.